open-policy-agent/gatekeeper/website/docs/audit.md

 title: Audit
 ---

+Audit performs periodic evaluations of existing resources against constraints, detecting pre-existing misconfigurations.

+## Reading Audit Results

+There are three ways to gather audit results, depending on the level of detail needed.

+### Prometheus Metrics

+Prometheus metrics provide an aggregated look at the number of audit violations:

+* `gatekeeper_audit_last_run_time` provides the timestamp of the most recently completed audit run
+* `gatekeeper_violations` provides the total number of audited violations for the last audit run, broken down by violation severity

+### Constraint Status

-The audit functionality enables periodic evaluations of replicated resources against the policies enforced in the cluster to detect pre-existing misconfigurations.
-Audit results are stored as violations listed in the `status` field of the failed constraint and logged to stdout of the audit pod.
+Violations of constraints are listed in the `status` field of the corresponding constraint.
+Note that only violations from the most recent audit run are reported.
+Also note that there is a maximum number of individual violations that will be reported on the constraint itself.
+If the number of current violations is greater than this cap, the excess violations will not be reported (though they will still be included in the `totalViolations` count).
+This is because Kubernetes has a cap on how large individual API objects can grow, which makes unbounded growth a bad idea.
+This limit can be configured via the `--constraint-violations-limit` flag.

+Here is an example of a constraint with violations:

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1